-Beginning October 1, 2025, a local road agency responsible for 100 or more certified miles of road that cannot demonstrate annual progress toward achieving the performance goals described in its asset management plan would be prohibited from shifting funds it receives under Act 51 from a county primary road system to a county local road system or from a city major street system to a city local street system, as applicable.
+Beginning October 1, 2025, a local road agency responsible for 100 or more certified miles of road that cannot demonstrate annual progress toward achieving the condition goals described in its asset management plan for its federal-aid-eligible county primary road system or city major street system, as applicable, would be prohibited from shifting funds it receives under Act 51 from a county primary road system to a county local road system or from a city major street system to a city local street system, as applicable.
+A local road agency would be allowed under the bill to submit a revised asset management plan to the council.

-Finally, under current law, MDOT staff assigned to the council must submit an annual report to the governor and legislature that includes the results of the prior year's council activities, the expenditure of funds related to council activities, and an overview of the council's activities for the following year.
-The bill would add the Michigan Infrastructure Council to the designated recipients of the report and would require that the report also include a summary analysis of asset management plans and annual reports received from local road agencies, a determination of how investments are achieving performance goals and desired levels of service, and an identification of additional steps necessary to achieve performance goals and desired levels of service.
+Under current law, MDOT staff assigned to the council must submit an annual report to the governor and legislature that includes the results of the prior year's council activities, the expenditure of funds related to council activities, and an overview of the council's activities for the following year.
+The bill would add the Michigan Infrastructure Council to the designated recipients of the report and would require that the report address the expenditure of funds related to processes and activities identified by the Michigan Infrastructure Council.
+The report would also have to include a summary analysis of asset management plans and annual reports received from local road agencies, a determination of how investments are achieving performance goals and desired levels of service, and an identification of additional steps necessary to achieve performance goals and desired levels of service.